jacksemancik/PokemonPerlaBot/README.md

 # PokemonPerlaBot
 A Bot Programmed to Play Pokemon Perla.
-At this current stage, the bot simply walks from left to right.
-Neither the save function nor the switch function currently work.
-Currently works well for grinding only.
+At this current stage, the bot saves the game, and walks the player from left to right, pressing the A Button before and after each walk-cycle.
+If the switch-variable is set to `True`, then the bot switches the positions of the first and second Pokémon in the party.
+Currently, PerlaBot works well for grinding.
 Written in Python.

+It should also be noted that PerlaBot has a "failsafe" method programmed in; if you move your mouse to the upper-left corner of your computer screen, the programme will automatically stop.
 ## Dependencies
 PerlaBot requires [PyAutoGUI](https://github.com/asweigart/pyautogui), which can be installed using pip:
 ```